 In 2015, landmark efforts were initiated to eliminate restrictive zoning and residency preferences and to challenge a municipality's violations of the Fair Housing Act and Constitutional rights stemming from discriminatory and abusive code enforcement practices.
-Work continues to eliminate discriminatory advertising and practices involving Source of Income and familial status discrimination.
+In addition, work continues to eliminate discriminatory advertising and practices involving Source of Income and familial status discrimination.
 In an historic case, (Long Island Housing Services, Inc., et al. v.
 German American Settlement League) we filed suit in Federal Court and reached an Agreement in 2016 to eliminate the community's discriminatory restrictions on membership, leasing, and resale of homes which served as a barrier to prospective homebuyers who are not white and of German ancestry.
 In numerous other cases, our clients now enjoy housing with accessible features or accommodations.
-In continuing response to the mortgage crisis so deeply affecting LI communities, we have expanded services to provide free legal services of 6 attorneys for those facing foreclosure and have helped nearly 700 secure affordable loan modifications.
-This past year, more than 1,000 tenants have received counseling and advocacy to secure their rights or improve their housing conditions.
+In continuing response to the mortgage crisis so deeply affecting LI communities, we have expanded services to provide free legal services for those facing foreclosure and have helped nearly hundreds of homeowners secure affordable loan modifications.
+Annually, hundreds of tenants have received counseling and advocacy to secure their rights or improve their housing conditions.
 LIHS' outreach and advocacy efforts to alert and educate the public on avoiding mortgage rescue scams and helping to report scams continue.
-Staff has grown to 21, including 7 fluent bilingual Spanish speakers.
-We are on air, producing and hosting a weekly Spanish language radio program, Vivienda Justa, which can be heard Mondays on WLIE 540AM at 1:30-2pm or streamed through our website.

 LIHS' founding objectives are to promote racial and economic integration and equal housing opportunity throughout Long Island; to reduce and eliminate unlawful housing discrimination, to encourage the development of low-income and affordable housing, and to educate and assist the public regarding housing rights and opportunities in the region.
 Activities include fair housing investigations and testing (rentals, sales, insurance and lending); advocacy to facilitate enforcement/compliance; public/industry education; serving as a clearinghouse for information.
-To meet these objectives, we continue to provide rental counseling and referrals; education and outreach; legal services and counseling for mortgage default/ foreclosure prevention and loan modification rescue scam counseling and reporting.
+To meet these objectives, we continue to provide rental counseling and referrals; education and outreach; legal services and counseling for mortgage default/foreclosure prevention and loan modification rescue scam counseling and reporting.

 LIHS does not charge for services to individuals.
-However, as a non-profit 501(c) (3) charitable organization we seek to secure grants, private and corporate donations in order to continue our housing work.
+However, as a non-profit 501(c)(3) charitable organization we seek to secure grants, private and corporate donations in order to continue our housing work.
 Donations are 100% tax deductible.
 LIHS' Board of Directors, Advisory Council and professional staff serve as a unique resource for non-profits, industry, government, and individuals.